Before Nebraska (Millwood HS)

-Demariyon Houston is a key member of a talented and highly regarded group of receivers in Nebraska’s 2019 signing class.
-As a big-play wideout for coach Darwin Franklin at Oklahoma City’s Millwood High School, Houston was a two-time Class 2A state champion, and he helped Millwood post a 39-game winning streak, the fifth-longest winning streak in 11-man football in Oklahoma history.
+Demariyon Houston was a big-play wideout for Coach Darwin Franklin at Oklahoma City’s Millwood High School.
+Houston was a two-time Class 2A state champion, and he helped Millwood post a 39-game winning streak, the fifth-longest winning streak in 11-man football in Oklahoma history.